xXMRK888YTXx/ivy-wallet-fork/README.md

 The original application is no longer supported.
 If you have any suggestions for improvement, please contact me.
 If time and opportunity permit, I will review and implement your idea.

 > **Important Note:** Translation into languages other than English is not currently implemented.
+I'm some lazy)

 ---